Skip to content

 Machinist’s interpretation

-Turn the OD in a single chucking from datum A (the centerline).
-CNC lathes typically hold 0.001–0.002 in. runout in one setup.
-Re-chucking introduces concentricity error.
+Turn the OD in a single chucking from datum A (the centerline) whenever possible.
+Single-setup turning usually minimizes runout; re-chucking adds another source of concentricity error.

 Inspector’s interpretation

 Mount part on V-block or between centers (datum A axis).
 Rotate part 360°.
-Read dial indicator at each cross-section — the FIM at any one cross-section must not exceed 0.002 in.
+Read the dial indicator at each cross-section.
+The FIM at any one cross-section must not exceed 0.002 in.

 Shop Floor Perspective